tromey/emacs-ffi/README.md

 * Array types.

 * Union types.

-* Make C functions from Lisp using the libffi closure API.

 * Add a `:c-string` type; for arguments this would be `const char *` and for results it would automatically wrap as a new C string.
 One